Strategies for control of Coffee Berry Borer in Coffea canephora

 • Implementation of management and control practices: Eliminate fallen and remnant grains, use of artisanal traps and of predators such as Cephalonia stephanoderis and fungi such as Beauveria bassiana.
 All require a strong training effort, which was provided by the project.

-producers trained in integrated coffee berry borer management (MIB)
+producers trained in integrated coffee berry borer management (IMB)

 -

-producers trained in integrated coffee berry borer management (MIB)
+producers trained in integrated coffee berry borer management (IMB)

 field days conducted (training)